-- a.
+a.
 Royalty-Free Rights to Use Software or Documentation Developed.
-The Federal government reserves a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use, and to authorize others to use, for Federal government purposes, the copyright in any work developed under a grant, sub- grant, or contract under a grant or sub-grant or any rights of copyright to which an offeror purchases ownership. - b.
+The federal government reserves a royalty-free, non-exclusive, and irrevocable license to reproduce, publish, or otherwise use, and to authorize others to use, for federal government purposes, the copyright in any work developed under a grant, sub- grant, or contract under a grant or sub-grant or any rights of copyright to which a Offeror purchases ownership.

+b.
 Rights In Data, Documents and Computer Software or Other Intellectual Property.